 - Advise people with LBP to exercise.

 - Consider offering a structured exercise program tailored to the individual with pain or a group supervised exercise program.

-- Exercise programs may include the following: aerobic activity, movement instruction, muscle strengthening, postural control, and stretching.
+- Exercise programs may include aerobic activity, movement instruction, muscle strengthening, postural control, and stretching.

 Power of the Mind